Kong/cloud-migration-journey/README.md

 ## Using this Repository

+This repository uses a `Makefile` as the main entry-point to run the demo:

+* `AWS` is being used for cloud infrastructure
-This repository uses a `Makefile` as the main entry-point for the demo.
-We are using `AWS` for our demo infrastructure, `Terraform` to deploy the AWS infrastructure, and `Ansible` to deploy the Kong services to the environments. `Docker` is used to package up the code in this repository and any tooling required to simplify running this demo.
+* `Terraform` is used to deploy the AWS infra
+* `Ansible` is used deploy the Kong services to the environments
+* `Docker` is used to package up the code in this repository and any tooling required to simplify running this demo

 ### Prerequisites